 Bout four came when I got bit on my lower front leg in May two years after that.
 It looked like a blood blister and I saw a teeny black dot under it.
 I called a friend who has a tick remover and we tried to get it out and she finally said "it doesn't look as if anything is under there.
 Just the blister."
 I agreed.
 My husband rubbed garlic on it as an anti-bacterial but his rubbing the area, we later learned, was not a good thing to do.
 This can press the toxins out of the tick into the blood.
 And YES, I got Lyme again.

-Addtional Note: I was again diagnosed with Lyme Jan.
+Additional Note: I was again diagnosed with Lyme Jan.
 2017.
 Antibiotics again for two months.
-THe Lyme resurfaced in March 2017.
+The Lyme resurfaced in March 2017.
 I received a diagnosis of: Chronic Lyme.

-I went to an Infectious Disease doctor as my next step in battling this disease and he said I did not meet the criteria for true Lyme.
+At this point I went to an Infectious Disease doctor as my next step in battling this disease and he said I did not meet the criteria for true Lyme.
+(Many doctors follow the CDC's guidelines which is causing quite a debate on how to properly treat Lyme and other tick-borne infections.)
 I was astounded as my blood work has shown band 23 and 41 positive many times over the years and a person with Lyme can tell by how one feels.
+The CDC requires five positive bands as of this writing.

 While my doctor has read the protocol of a well noted Lyme Literate doctor, and is attempting to treat me the same way, we lack the advantage of having the specific blood tests for co-infections.
 Ticks can have several diseases at once and transfer them to us when we get bit.
 'Lyme' (Borrelia burgdorferi ) is just one bacteria.
 There are others, and this requires different antibiotics since one or two doesn't kill all the different bacteria or parasite (Babesia) should they be present in our bodies.
 Since I have gotten bit several times, the likelihood of other infections seemed likely.